intsystems/IDA/Readme.md

 ### Week 12.
 Topics to deliver
 __Delivery.__

 A fully developed problem statement of high creativity with your authorship.
-An all-project-in-one slide
+The format is an m1p template plus an all-project-in-one slide

 __A word of of inspiration.__